lovnishverma/flight-price-prediction/README.md

 │   └── flight.html        # Frontend HTML (Bootstrap + Styling)
 │
 └── static/
-    └── style.css (optional) # You used inline CSS in flight.html
+    └── style.css (optional) # We have used inline CSS in flight.html
 ```

 ---